 To ensure that your child is able to receive the full benefits of their school day with us, please make an effort to arrive at 8:30a and pick up at 2:30p.
-Arriving on time sets a tone for your child's day and can ease their transition from home to school by allowing them to acclimate into the class routine.

-Departure
+Arriving on time Departure

 Pick-up for all students who stay for the regular school day is from 2:30-2:35p.
 Please call Lupine Lane (512-900-1090) if you will be unavoidably delayed.
 A staff member will notify the child and he or she will be taken to after care if they will be picked up after 2:35p.
 For those who are enrolled in After Care, pick-up finishes at 4:30p.